 Children have an innate sense of the presence of God.
 The Godly Play approach helps them to explore their faith through story, to gain religious language and to enhance their spiritual experience though wonder and play.
 Based on Montessori principles and developed using a spiral curriculum, the Godly Play method serves children through early, middle and late childhood and beyond.
 Even adults have found Godly Play to be an enriching experience and can be the setting for valuable time spent with the younger Christians in our midst.
 Come join us!

-At the Cathedral, we'll be holding sessions of Godly Play on the first and third Sundays of the month, beginning at 9:15 a.m. (beginning 04 October 2020) at the Memorial Hall.
-Check our calendar for up to date scheduling.
+Check our calendar for up to date scheduling and information about online or in-person sessions.
 Any who have insight into the complexities of education will understand the need for us to integrate what we learn into our daily lives.
 Thus far, Godly Play has helped us in our approach to a more rounded "Christian Formation" as opposed to our offering simply "Christian information."

 Each of our Godly Play sessions has four essential movements, connected with the traditional liturgical rhythm of the People of God who follow the Way of Christ: